-Sometimes, mental health disorders are combined with other, co-occurring disorders.
+Sometimes, mental health disorders are combined with others, this is called a co-occurring disorder.
 These co-occurring disorders can vary, but commonly include co-occurring substance abuse or co-occurring impulse control disorders.
 Co-occurring disorders can be upsetting, even heartbreaking, for both those who struggle with them and for their loved ones.
 Left unchecked, destructive behaviors resulting from co-occurring disorders can have intense consequences on any and all aspects of a person’s life.